mosheze1311/TanksGame/Assignment2/readme.md

 1. We implemented GetBattleInfo so it would cancel backward movements.
 2. After waiting for two steps to execute the MoveBackward command, on the 3rd step, if a MoveForward or GetBattleInfo command is received we cancel the backward movement.
 All other commands are ignored during this waiting period, and the backward movement proceeds as planned.
+3. Logging: To guarantee centralized logging with no duplication or file conflicts, the game uses static multiton Loggers.
+This causes all components (including multiple instances of GameManager) to write to the same output file consistently.
+While not confirmed on Moodle, we believe that this design is logical and upholds the assignment request.

 ## Input File Format